Azure/sap-hana/deploy/v2/USAGE.md

      "scope": "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
      "type": "Microsoft.Authorization/roleAssignments"
    }
-   A service principal has been created in Azure > App registrations, with the name: fencing-agent-T0D Azure authorization details can be found within the script: set-clustering-auth-T0D.sh The Azure authorization details are copied to the RTI during Terraform provisioning for usage by Ansible.
+   A service principal has been created in Azure > App registrations, with the name: fencing-agent-<SID>
+   Azure authorization details can be found within the script: set-clustering-auth-<SID>.sh The Azure authorization details are copied to the RTI during Terraform provisioning for usage by Ansible.

  **Note:** The generated authorization script contains secret information, which you should store and secure appropriately.